JLNNN/localnotification-wp8/README.md

 # LocalNotification-WP8
-A plugin to use local notifications on wp8 (Windows Phone 8.1).
+A cordova plugin to use local notifications on wp8 (Windows Phone 8.1).